fmorel/aDELe/readme.md

 Data is stored in stacks, and Adele likes to stack and unstack her little cubes.

-She also like to give them to an adult and she always expect to retrieve them in 'last in', 'first out' order.
+She also likes to give them to an adult and she always expect to retrieve them in 'last in', 'first out' order.
+Example :
+    TA 10 >mama
+    TA 20 >papa
+    TA 30 >mama
+    DA aba <mama   #aba will hold the value 30
+    DA aca <papa   #aca will hold 20
+    DA ada <mama   #ada will hold 10
+    DA eroro <papa #will produce an error since there is no more elements in papa stack

 TA and DA command can operate on 3 stacks
 - The default 'unnamed' stack is used to pass function arguments and retrive return values.